Source of the Arveyron River

 Description:

-Alpine landscape showing rocks, ice sheets, a jagged glacier and spiky mountain peaks as a stream in the foreground flows toward the viewer.
+Alpine landscape featuring rocks, ice sheets, a jagged glacier, and spiky mountain peaks, with a stream in the foreground flowing toward the viewer.

 The caption reads in the original French: Source de l’Arveyron, glacier des Bois.